$602,094Average Value$299Average Price per Sq Ft41Homes For Sale

 East Troy blends outdoor living with small-town charm

 Roughly 36 miles southwest of Milwaukee, East Troy is a growing residential area surrounded by farmland, lakes and wetlands.
-The center of town, dubbed “The Square” by locals, provides access to shopping and dining and is accompanied by suburban-style neighborhoods.
+The center of the village, dubbed “The Square” by locals, provides access to shopping and dining and is accompanied by suburban-style neighborhoods.
 However, East Troy gets more rural and secluded as it expands outward.
 “There’s still quite a bit of family farming in the area,” says JoAnn McCormack, a real estate agent with Spotlight Real Estate who has about 20 years of experience and lives in East Troy.
 “Something that says a lot about our community is that many of our young people will move back here to start their families.”
 Outdoor recreation and community events keep the town busy.

 Diverse housing in East Troy’s rural and residential spaces